 With respect to suborbital launches, notable failures in December included an inflight shutdown for Virgin Galactic’s air-launched SpaceShipTwo, one second after its ignition.
 Thankfully, the crewed rocket plane did manage to glide back to a safe landing.

 While also not counted as a true space launch, the very endo-atmospheric launch hop of the SpaceX SN8 test rocket ended in an explosive landing.
-Mind you, it had done all the difficult bits up to that point.
+Mind you, it had done all the difficult bits of the flight up to that point.

-SpaceX continued to have success with its reusable Falcon 9/Falcon Heavy rocket first/booster stages (SpaceX even managed to refly two of these, B1049 and B1051, for their respective seventh time each in November and December).
-That said, others noted that these part reusable launch vehicles had not significantly increased demand for launches and that SpaceX’s high flight numbers were really driven by the need to launch its own Starlink constellation.
+With regard to actual orbital launches SpaceX continued to have success with its reusable Falcon 9/Falcon Heavy rocket first/booster stages (SpaceX even managed to refly two of these, B1049 and B1051, for their respective seventh time each in November and December).
+Some critics noted that these part-reusable launch vehicles had not significantly increased demand for satellite launches overall, and that SpaceX’s high flight numbers were really driven by the need to launch its own Starlink constellation.

 Nevertheless, as SpaceX pursues its goal of an all-reusable two-stage launch system in the shape of its Starship/Superbooster combination, competitors have been stung into action and are now taking reusable technology seriously.
 China, Europe, India and New Zealand (via the Rocket Lab programme) are all undertaking significant development of reusable launch vehicles.